EVaillant/toolsbox/doc/pool_benchmark.md

   }
   ```

-  the main difference between the two version if _segment tree_ is the predicate to find the best child :
+  the main difference between the two version if _segment tree_ is the predicate to find the best child.

-  * old version, it is sequential
+  * old version, it is sequential :

   ```c++